 The plans follow a report from the House of Lords last July that strongly suggested improvements are made to the convoluted and overly complicated complaints process at the BBC .

-areas of their websites.
-Additional features will include the provision of a phone number and weblink alongside the complaints e-mail address, and plans to respond to same-subject complaints with a same response being sent to all matching queries, as
+several areas of their websites.
+Additional features will include the provision of a phone number and weblink alongside the complaints e-mail address, and plans to respond to same-subject complaints with a same response being sent to all matching

 The BBC Trust Complaints & Appeals Board chairman Richard Ayre states:

 We have agreed improvements to the complaints system to speed it up, simplify it, and focus resources where they are genuinely needed.
 If the BBC gets something wrong, these changes should ensure complaints get more quickly to the people best

 placed to deal with them.
 And, if the BBC sometimes gets things badly wrong, it should deliver a remedy that's timely and unambiguous.